Is Bangkok Safe to Visit In 2025?

 According to the authorities, it is.
 But the water travels through some very old and dirty pipes so you should always filter and boil the tap water before drinking it.
 A lot of the locals that I met just drank bottled water and that’s what I did as well.
 Not the most sustainable, but unfortunately sometimes the only solution.

-I hope that this blog post was helpful and if you’re ready to get to planning your adventure through Thailand, here’s the perfect one month itinerary or the ultimate Thailand bucketlist to begin with!
+I hope that this blog post was helpful and if you’re ready to get to planning your adventure through the beautiful country of Thailand, here’s the perfect one month itinerary to begin with!

 PIN THIS FOR LATER